GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 ```

 It will create a set of directories containing Terraform modules and Packer
 templates.
+Please notice how you may provide an optional, but recommended, [back-end configuration][backend].
+This will safe the terraform state in a pre-existing [Google Cloud Storage bucket][bucket].

 Please follow `ghpc` instructions to deploy the environment:

   ```shell
   terraform -chdir=daos-cluster/primary init